superchordate/ASEC-census-helper/README.md

 1. Click around to find and **select data fields**.
 2. **Preview** data in the app.
 3. **Download** your data in CSV format.
-CS will find your data and perform necessary joins so you get a single, ready-to-use ASEC datset.
+CS will find your data and perform necessary joins so you get a single, ready-to-use ASEC dataset.
 4. Plop your data into Power BI or Tableau to **continue exploring**!

 *Pro Tip: **Bookmark** or **Share** the URL to select the same fields again later.*

+* Previews are grouped, but downloads will give you data that is not summarized.
+* Downloads will include relevant record keys to connect observations over time (longitudinal).

 # Why Census Source?